department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 ### Success alert

-Inform users their change has been saved to the form and their VA Profile.
+Inform users their change has been saved to the form and their VA.gov profile.
 If the change was only saved to the form, the alert should read "We've made these changes to only this form."

 {% include component-example.html
   class="x2"
   alt="A success alert with the header 'We've updated your mailing address' and the body text 'We've made these changes to this form and your VA.gov profile.'" file="/images/patterns/help-users-to/update-prefilled-information/success-alert.png" %}

-If the user made the edit from the final review page, display the slim success alert on the review page, immediately under the header of the section that was edited.
+If the user made the change from the final review page, display the slim success alert on the review page, immediately under the header of the section where they made the change.

 {% include component-example.html
   class="x2"